 - The Wall Museum

-Now, let’s continue about each one of the Berlin tourist highlights I’ve mentioned above in detail…
+Now, let’s continue with each one of the Berlin tourist highlights I’ve mentioned above in detail…

 And even if you don’t have to use the locker, there are a couple of reasons to visit it anyway.
 One, it is at the central train station where your airport shuttle service drops/picks you up, from the town; and two, Berlin central train station is an attraction in itself.